A Beginner’s Guide to Meditation

 Scientists are vigorously exploring the mental benefits of meditation today.
 There have been studies that prove that regular meditation can help you deal with emotional issues.

 Help you focus on the present, which means that you can move on from past upsets and avoid worrying about what hasn't happened yet

 Make it easier to deal with stressful situations at home and work

 Help you deal with anxiety and severe conditions like PTSD

-Make it easier for you to maintain an ongoing focus; you’ll be able to focus on the issue at hand without being sidetracked.
+Make it easier for you to maintain an ongoing focus; you'll be able to focus on the issue without being sidetracked.

 Improve the symptoms of depression.
-In the area of standard depression, it has been proven as useful as pharmaceuticals, without the nasty side effects.
+In the area of standard depression, it has been proven as valuable as pharmaceuticals without the nasty side effects.